-Reinhardt fields 17 intercollegiate sports: men’s and women’s basketball, soccer, cross country, golf, tennis and lacrosse; men's baseball; and women’s volleyball and softball.
-Cheerleading is a club sport.
-Football will begin competition in fall 2013.
+Reinhardt fields 17 intercollegiate sports: men’s and women’s basketball, soccer, cross country, golf, tennis and lacrosse; men's baseball and football; and women’s volleyball and softball.
+Co-ed cheerleading is a club sport.
 All offer scholarships.
 For more information on intercollegiate athletics.

 The student activities council plans dances, service projects, coffee houses and movie nights.